Skip to main content

 Step 1 Mark only supported CBSL points as verified.
 From the current pack, the verified claims are narrow: CBSL publications cite the Central Bank of Sri Lanka Act, No. 16 of 2023, including Section 80(3) for annual reporting and Section 99(2) and 99(3) for approval and submission framing, and they reference CBSL's financial system oversight context.
 Use that to anchor who the authority is, not to infer flow eligibility.

-Do not extend these excerpts into payout permissions.
-They do not confirm specific FX permissions, limits, or thresholds for contractor payouts, and they do not confirm that LankaPay Government Payment Platform supports your exact cross-border contractor flow.
+Do not assume payout permissions beyond what is confirmed.
+Available guidance does not confirm specific FX permissions, limits, or thresholds for contractor payouts, and does not confirm that LankaPay Government Payment Platform supports your exact cross-border contractor flow.

 Step 2 Keep LankaPay and vendor statements in the assumption bucket until matched to evidence.
 If the team says "LankaPay can handle this" or "Papaya Global supports this," record those as assumptions until you can tie them to relevant product or regulatory text for your exact payer, payee, and currency pattern.